 Infant development is most often divided into the following areas:

 - Physical, such as fine motor skills (holding a spoon, pincer grasp) and gross motor skills (head control, sitting, and walking)

-- Can lift and turn the head when lying on his or her back
+- Can lift and turn their head when lying on their back

 - Hands are fisted, the arms are flexed

 - Neck is unable to support the head when the infant is pulled to a sitting position

 - Babinski reflex, toes fan outward when sole of foot is stroked

 - Moro reflex (startle reflex), extends arms then bends and pulls them in toward body with a brief cry; often triggered by loud sounds or sudden movements

 - Palmar hand grasp, infant closes hand and "grips" your finger